stixxnicky-lpa/loveparentingandautism/_posts/2025-06-07-autism-explained-what-nobody-tells-you-at-diagnosis.md

 And then add this: a world built entirely around neurotypical rules that were never explained, only expected.
 Social cues that everyone else seems to have downloaded automatically but that feel like a foreign language.
 Jokes that land wrong.
 Sarcasm that reads as truth.
 Eye contact that feels physically painful.
 Routines that aren't just preferences — they are the scaffolding that holds the day together.

 This is why, when a routine breaks, it isn't a tantrum or an overreaction.
 It is the scaffolding collapsing.
 It is genuine distress in a world that already takes enormous energy to navigate.
+If you're an NT partner trying to make sense of this from the inside, [26 years of living it](/blog/2026/06/03/26-years-in-what-i-wish-someone-had-told-me/) is where I started writing it all down.
 Understanding this changed everything for me.
 It didn't make the hard days easier, exactly — but it made them make sense.
 And sense, when you're lost, is everything.

 ---